 Compensating With Money

 The biggest motivator for teenagers is money.
 Give your teen a specific amount of money for each chore completed throughout the week.
-This turns out to be their first job and teaches that if she does what you expect, you will continue to offer rewards and chances to make more money.
+This turns out to be their first job and teaches them that if they do what you expect, you will continue to offer rewards and chances to earn more money.

 Compensating With Privileges